jameslamb/conference-notes/scipy/SCIPY-2022.md

     - you can also get release candidates from conda-forge
     - it's possible to publish nightly wheels to PyPI
     - github.com/tacaswell/build_the_world
-        - buch oof shell sccripts that builds CPython all the way up to like `pandas`
+        - buch oof shell scripts that builds CPython all the way up to like `pandas`
     - `pip install --no-build-isolation`
 - cadCAD: modeling library for generalized dynamical systems
     - "compleze adaptive dynaimics computer aided design"